 - a.
 Within 12 months of the Effective Date, or as soon as practicable based on the availability of funds as identified in Appendix C-2, item 61, KWAPA (in coordination with TID, KID, KDD, Reclamation, FWS (TLNWR and LKNWR), and other interested Parties) shall complete an analysis of the relevant historical data including, but not limited to, Klamath Reclamation Project water diversions, climatic data, and agronomic data, to determine the circumstances which cause diversion of less than the applicable maximum DIVERSION as provided in Appendix E-1.
 The results of this analysis shall be provided to the TAT; - b.
-Using the analysis, KWAPA (in coordination with TID, KID, KDD, Reclamation, FWS (TLNWR and LKNWR) and other interested Parties) and the TAT, shall develop and continuously refine predictive techniques for use by the TAT to anticipate, as early in the irrigation season as possible and periodically thereafter, those circumstances in which the Klamath c.
+Using the analysis, KWAPA (in coordination with TID, KID, KDD, Reclamation, FWS (TLNWR and LKNWR) and other interested Parties) and the TAT, shall develop and continuously refine predictive techniques for use by the TAT to anticipate, as early in the irrigation season as possible and periodically thereafter, those circumstances in which the Klamath Reclamation Project will likely divert less than the applicable maximum DIVERSION.
+The TAT will use all such information as part of its recommendations for management of the water resources for the benefit of the fisheries; and - c.
 KWAPA shall participate fully in the activities of the TAT.
 Prior to the beginning of the irrigation season, KWAPA shall provide information to the TAT on anticipated timing and amounts of diversion for the Klamath Reclamation Project.
 This prediction shall be refined by KWAPA and the TAT periodically throughout the irrigation season, and shall include statements of the degree of probability that specified amounts of water may not be diverted to meet irrigation requirements.